Kiruse/serde.ts/README.md

 *serde* exposes the methods `serialize`, `deserialize`, `serializeAs`, `deserializeAs` as well as `SerdeProtocol<T>`.
 Most commonly, you will be using `serialize` and `deserialize`.

+When TypeScript's decorators feature matures, serde will use these to deliver an even easier developer experience.

 ***IMPORTANT:** This library is an early WIP.
 API may and will change as it matures.*

 ## Usage